Code-Vedas/mutils/README.md

 end
 ```
 ##### Custom Methods
-Custom methods take exactly one mandatory `parameter` which is `scope` its an instance of the model.
+Custom methods used in Serializer can be useful for cases as below.
+`scope` will be available to reference object in Serializer in below case its `user`

 ```ruby
 # frozen_string_literal: true